Xilinx/Vitis_Libraries/graph/README.md

 # Vitis Graph Library

 Vitis Graph Library is an open-sourced Vitis library written in C++ for accelerating graph applications in a variety of use cases.
-It now covers a level of acceleration: the module level (L1), the pre-defined kernel level (L2), the asynchronous software level (L3) and [TigerGraph](https://www.tigergraph.com/) integration (plugin) APIs.
+It now covers a level of acceleration: the module level (L1), the pre-defined kernel level (L2) and the asynchronous software level (L3).

 ## Overview

 The algorithms implemented by Vitis Graph Library include:

-- Similarity analysis: Cosine Similarity, Jaccard Similarity, k-nearest neighbor.
-From 2021.2, the ‘weight’ feature is supported by Cosin Similarity.
+- Similarity analysis: Cosine Similarity, Jaccard Similarity.
+- Classification: k-nearest Neighbor, maximal independent set.
 - Centrality analysis: PageRank.
-- Pathfinding: Minimum Spanning Tree (MST, 2021.2), Estimated Diameter (2021.2), Single Source Shortest Path (SSSP) and Multi-Sources Shortest Path (MSSP).
+- Pathfinding: Single Source Shortest Path (SSSP), Multi-Sources Shortest Path (MSSP), Minimum Spanning Tree and Estimated Diameter.
 - Connectivity analysis: Weakly Connected Components and Strongly Connected Components.
-- Community Detection: Louvain Modularity, Label Propagation and Triangle Count.
+- Community Detection: Louvain Modularity (From 22.1, Louvain API can support large-scale graphs), Label Propagation and Triangle Count.
 - Search: Breadth First Search and 2-Hop Search.
-- Graph Format: Renumber (2021.2), Calculate Degree and Format Convert between CSR and CSC.
+- Graph Format: Renumber, Calculate Degree and Format Convertion between CSR and CSC.

 ## Benchmark Result

 In `L2/benchmarks`, these kernels are built into xclbins targeting Alveo U250/U50.
 We achieved a good performance on several dataset.
-For more details about the benchmarks, please find them in [benchmark results](https://xilinx.github.io/Vitis_Libraries/graph/2021.2/benchmark.html).
+For more details about the benchmarks, please find them in [benchmark results](https://xilinx.github.io/Vitis_Libraries/graph/2022.1/benchmark.html).

 ## Software level API

 `L3` offers asynchronous software level APIs.
 The L3 framework can fully use the hardware resources and achieve high throughput scheduling.
 And users can send multiple requests at the same time.
-For details on running these cases, please refer to [Vitis Graph Library Documentation](https://xilinx.github.io/Vitis_Libraries/graph/2021.2/guide_L3/L3_internal/getting_started.html).

-## Xilinx TigerGraph Integration

-Xilinx TigerGraph Integration is offered in `plugin`.
-For details on running these cases, please refer to [Vitis Graph Library Documentation](https://xilinx.github.io/Vitis_Libraries/graph/2021.2/plugin/tigergraph_integration.html).
+For details on running these cases, please refer to [Vitis Graph Library Documentation](https://xilinx.github.io/Vitis_Libraries/graph/2022.1/guide_L3/L3_internal/getting_started.html).

+## Get Start

+To get start with the Vitis Graph Library, please have a visit on our [tutorial page](https://xilinx.github.io/Vitis_Libraries/graph/2022.1/tutorial.html).

 ## Documentations

-For more details of the Graph library, please refer to [Vitis Graph Library Documentation](https://xilinx.github.io/Vitis_Libraries/graph/2021.2/index.html).
+For more details of the Graph library, please refer to [Vitis Graph Library Documentation](https://xilinx.github.io/Vitis_Libraries/graph/2022.1/index.html).

 ## License